 Water activities are particularly well suited for people who have painful joints or difficulty moving.
 But lap swimming is too intense for many people and water aerobics classes are not always available.
 A good alternative is aqua jogging.

 Aqua jogging is simply running in the water with the help of a buoyancy belt.
-You get all of the benefits of running or walking without the impact.
-Compare prices online to find a buoyancy belt that meets your needs.
+You get all of the benefits of running or walking without the impact. online to find a buoyancy belt that meets your needs.
 Then find a deep pool and begin jogging!

 - Tips For Starting an Aqua Jogging Program.
 Your feet shouldn't touch the bottom of the pool when you aqua jog.
 This may seem counter intuitive, but you move forward in your lap lane only by moving your legs against the water.
 It takes more effort than you might imagine, so start slowly and increase the duration of your workout as you begin to feel more fit.